stirlo/thegossroom/_posts/2025-08-15-how-one-brands-belts-became-must-haves-for-stars-like-taylor-swift.md

 - fashion
 - taylor-swift
 temperature: 100
-title: "How one brand\u2019s belts became must-haves for stars like Taylor Swift"
+title: How one brand’s belts became must-haves for stars like Taylor Swift
 ---

 Right now, only Page Six Style readers can take 20% off with our exclusive promo code.